PauseAI/pauseai-website/src/posts/xrisk.md

 description: Why AI is a risk for the future of our existence, and why we need to pause development.
 ---

+You can learn about x-risks reading this page, or you can also learn throught [videos, articles, and other media from other sources](/learn).

 ## Experts are sounding the alarm

 AI researchers on average [believe](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) there's a 14% chance that once we build a _superintelligent_ AI (an AI vastly more intelligent than humans), it will lead to "very bad outcomes (e.g. human extinction)".